Updated May 12, 2021

-Each year, the District of Sooke Council must adopt a five-year financial plan, with the current year of the plan being the annual budget.
+The Community Charter requires local governments to approve a five-year Financial Plan Bylaw each year before they adopt the annual Tax Rate Bylaw.
+The current year in the five-year financial plan forms the annual budget.
 The financial plan identifies both operating and capital expenditures balanced against revenues from such sources as:

 - property tax

 The financial plan is developed by Council through its strategic planning process, service-level review, and citizen engagement.
 Additionally, the District must produce annual audited financial statements in accordance with generally accepted accounting principles through the Public Sector Accounting Board of the Canadian Institute of Chartered Accountants.
 The audited statements must be included in the Annual Municipal Report.

 Virtual Budget Open Houses took place on December 8th, 2020 at 9:30 a.m. at 6:30 p.m.
 Recordings are available on the District’s YouTube Channel and linked below:

 - Five Year (2021 – 2025) Financial Plan Bylaw